-Donhou Bicycles was conceived at the side of the road, while owner Tom Donhou laid in his tent trying to sleep, as an endless line of coal trucks rumbled past.
+Donhou Bicycles was conceived at the side of the road in China, while owner Tom Donhou laid in his tent trying to sleep, as an endless line of coal trucks rumbled past.

 Tom had quit his job working at a design consultancy after getting fed up designing what he essentially saw as landfill.
 Throw away items for the high street.
 This was back in 2008 and being "green" was just starting to pick up pace.
 He was working with some big clients and was shocked by the blatant green washing that was starting to happen.

 Cycling from Ulaanbaatar, Mongolia to Singapore, Tom had travelled past vast open mines, seen large oil spills and the tops of mountains being removed.
 Donhou Bicycles has always been a reaction to this.

 We are a small business, and with sustainability, like most things, we have to educate ourselves.
 We need to continue to make sure sustainability is at the forefront of any decision making that goes on in our business.